isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Satin Pothos.md

 <section>
   <h4>Environmental needs:</h4>
-    	<p>This plant thrives in partial shade.
-Plants do best in moist, well-draining soil and require regular watering.
-It also enjoys high humidity.</p>
+    	<p>This plant thrives in partial shade or bright, filtered light and require moderate watering.
+Plants do well in a wide variety of soil types, from fertile loamy soil to well-drained soil to moist soil.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
-		<p>A dilute fertiliser that has a higher Phosphorous and Potassium content would help encourage flowering.
-Water when the surface of the soil is dry.
-Avoid wetting any part of the plant when watering as they are susceptible to rotting.
-Take care to water directly onto the soil or do bottom-up watering.
-Make sure that your Flame Violets get enough bright, indirect light to encourage flowering.
-Avoid direct sun as it may burn its leaves.
-Ensure that the Flame Violet are placed in an area that has high humidity.</p>
+		<p>It is easy to grow and is low maintenance.
+Fertilise with a balanced NPK ratio.
+Prune back long, sparse vines to encourage new growth and make it fuller.
+Water when the top surface of the soil is dry.
+Keep the plant in bright indirect light for green leaves with nice variegation.
+The leaves will lose their variegation and get scorched if light is too strong.
+Ensure that its environment is of high humidity.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-		<p>Flame Violets can be propagated by stem or stolon cuttings.</p>
+		<p>Satin Pothos can be propagated by stem cuttings or seeds.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
-		<p>Flame Violets are susceptible to aphids and mealy bugs.
-Infested parts can be pruned off or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-If severe infestation occurs, total removal of the infect plant should be considered.
-Fungal leaf spots, stem blights and root rots can occasionally occur, hence it is important to water only when surface of the soil is dry.</p>
+		<p>Satin Pothos is largely pest resistant.
+At times it could be attacked by scales or spider mites.
+A good thorough wash of the plant and a treatment of horticultural oils like neem oil and white summer oil would be sufficient to remove pests.
+You could also clean the dust of the leaves periodically as a preventive measure against pests.</p>
 	<br>
 </section>